cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 The round function leverages the AES permutation invented by Joan Daemen and Vincent Rijmen.
 They also authored the Pelican MAC that partly motivated the design of the AEGIS MAC.

 We would like to thank Eric Lagergren and Daniel Bleichenbacher for catching a broken test vector and Daniel Bleichenbacher for many helpful suggestions.

+We would also like to thank John Preuß Mattsson for his review of the draft, and for suggesting how AEGIS should be used in the context of DTLS and QUIC.